bazelbuild/bazel/site/en/concepts/visibility.md

 In the same way that target visibility protects source code that is encapsulated by targets, load visibility protects build logic that is encapsulated by `.bzl` files.
-For instance, a `BUILD` file author might wish to factor some repetitive target definitions into a macro in a `.bzl` file.
+For instance, a `BUILD` file author might wish to factor some repetitive target declarations into a macro in a `.bzl` file.
 Without the protection of load visibility, they might find their macro reused by other collaborators in the same workspace, so that modifying the macro breaks other teams' builds.

 Note that a `.bzl` file may or may not have a corresponding source file target.
 If it does, there is no guarantee that the load visibility and the target